chuqiaoshen/Git-Influencer/README.md

 ## Further Questions
-* Is it a good way to make most of bigquery API and make input data small, will this reduce the depth of spark?
+* The way to make the whole process real time or not need
-* The way to make the whole process real time
+* write test code
 * make data clean for deleted user and delete no following users
 * move to scala, test structure in scala